United for Petten Elected for Local Staff Committee

 US-Petten

-The coalition United for Petten is the clear winner of the elections for the local staff committee in Petten.
-Composed by members of local trade unions Union Syndicale Petten and FFPE Petten, the seven candidate pairs managed to collect more than 80% of the share of the votes, improving the 2023 result by almost six percentage points.
+The coalition United for Petten is the clear winner of the elections for the Local Staff Committee in Petten.
+Composed of members of the local trade unions Union Syndicale Petten (US‑Petten) and FFPE Petten, the seven candidate pairs collected more than 80% of the votes, improving the 2023 result by almost six percentage points.

-These elections saw a repeat of the result from 2023, when the same coalition managed to also elect six pairs led by US-Petten and a pair led by FFPE-Petten.
+These elections confirm the strong result achieved in 2023, when the same coalition succeeded in electing six candidate pairs led by US‑Petten and one pair led by FFPE‑Petten.

-In a demonstration of the commitment to representing everyone, the newly elected committee is made up of members from a broad base of contract types, and with colleagues from a large majority of the units on site.
-This commitment is further demonstrated by being gender balanced and showing a broad geographical base.
+In a clear demonstration of its commitment to representing all colleagues, the newly elected committee brings together staff from a broad range of contract types and from the large majority of units on site.
+This inclusive approach is further reflected in a gender‑balanced composition and a broad geographical representation.

-In a show of dynamism, but also of the high staff turnover at the JRC, the new committee sees the arrival of eight new faces, half of them as full members.
-From the incumbents, half will return as deputies.
+Reflecting both dynamism and the high level of staff turnover at the JRC, the new committee includes eight new members, half of whom will serve as full members.
+Among the incumbents, half will continue their engagement as deputies, ensuring continuity alongside renewal.

 Latest News